biocorecrg/ropes-linux-mop2-2023/docs/mop2_practical.rst

   CTRL+x

   #Run the module in the background, with docker and in the local computer:
-  nextflow run mop_consensus.nf -with-docker -bg -profile local > log_consensus.txt
+  nextflow run mop_consensus.nf -with-docker -bg -profile local -with-tower > log_consensus.txt

 Results
 ......................

-Once the module has finished, these directories should be in your output folder: MISSING!!!
+Once the module has finished, a directory per comparison and transcript should be generated.
+In this case, the three directories below should be generated:
+ - snR36_KO---WT100_Cov100_Rep1-18s
+ - snR36_KO---WT100_Cov50_Rep1-18s
+ - snR36_KO---WT50_Cov50_Rep1-18s

+- **Question 9:** Inspect the log file - are there any errors reported?
+If there are, are they expected or not?
+Why?

+Now, let's take a look to the NanoConsensus tracks that we have obtained from the *mop_consensus* module: